OniAkuma96/Milestone-2---Blackjack/README.md

 ### Existing Features

-- Navigation bar to move between the site's pages.

 - The Blackjack game itself.
     - Button for users to start the game.
     - How to play button takes users to how to play page.